sssgordon/project-outcry-client/README.md

 ## What this app is about

-Project Outcry is an app made for :construction_worker: Hong Kong protestors to inform their lawyers the moment they get arrested.
+Project Outcry is an app made for :construction_worker:Hong Kong protestors to inform their lawyers the moment they get arrested.
 They only need to sign up on the website with a unique alias and tell that to Google Assistant at the moment of arrest.
 Outcry will immediately send an email to the user's lawyer.

-Built for a 4-day Hackathon at Codaisseur, this app won the second-most-favorited app by popular vote :trophy: This is a minimum viable product and a work in progress. *If you have knowledge about Google OAuth 2.0, please let me know! gordondashso@gmail.com*
+Built for a 4-day Hackathon at Codaisseur, this app won the second-most-favorited app by popular vote :trophy: This is a minimum viable product and a work in progress. *If you have knowledge about Google OAuth 2.0, please let me know!
+My contact is in the final section below.*

 ## Table of contents: